Sergei Skripka: Early life

-Skripka graduated in 1972 from the Kharkov Institute of Arts as chorusmaster.
+Skripka graduated in 1972 from the Kharkiv Institute of Arts as chorusmaster.

 Conductor

 After graduating from the Conservatoire in 1979, Skripka started to work with the Russian State Symphony Orchestra of Cinematography, and since 1993 he has been their Artistic Director and Chief Conductor.
 Simultaneously Skripka has conducted the Zhukovsky Symphony Orchestra since 1979, with which he has toured Switzerland (in 1991) and Hungary (in 1998).

 Skripka speaks both German and English which facilitates his work with foreign orchestras.